Christian Community vs Worldly Community

 The worldly perspective on community can be described with words such as support, encouragement, connection, fellow-feeling, etc. Those are the felt needs of people – as social creatures.
 Their community is simply in relation to themselves and others.
 God is not in the equation.

-We must not let the world’s view on community determine how we “do” community (or have fellowship) in the church.
+Christians must not let the world’s view on community determine how we “do” community (or have fellowship) in the church.
 In order for community/fellowship to truly be Christian, it must be based in: 1) a relationship with God, 2) truth, and 3) obedience.
 We will discuss each of these in a little more detail.

-1) Relationship with God
+Based in a Relationship with God

 In order for there to be true Christian community, each person must have a focus on God, a reconciled relationship with Him.
 We see this concept most vividly in 1 John 1:1-10 where we read of the Apostle John’s eyewitness account of the Person and Work of Jesus Christ!
 The people in the church received that witness, and the Spirit of God made real in their lives the salvation they had in Jesus Christ.
 This resulted in fellowship with both the Father and the Son!